Product Manager Resume Example & Writing Guide

 Generally, the language section is optional, but it may be necessary if your job requires you to communicate with clients, coworkers, or stakeholders from other countries.
 In that case, you might want to move it up on your product manager resume.

-List your expertise in languages based on the proficiency level, starting with the highest one.
+List your language skills based on the proficiency level, starting with the highest one.
 The proficiency levels can be:

 Language Proficiency Description